vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 add(1,2) # 3
 ```

-**Note**: In Python the number of arguments passed to the function should match the number of parameters defined.
+> In Python the number of arguments passed to the function should match the number of parameters defined.
 Otherwise it will be an error! 💥

 ## Loops